You need cleanse and exfoliate. These steps AREN’T optional.

 Chemical exfoliants dissolve the glue that holds skin cells together, allowing them to slough off.
 The most common types of chemical exfoliants are:

-- Lactic acid: it’s hydrating and gentle, so it’s the best option for sensitive skin.
+- Lactic acid: It’s hydrating and gentle, so it’s the best option for sensitive skin.

-Yes and no. If you massage them onto your skin for several minutes, some exfoliation will occur indeed.
+If you massage them onto your skin for several minutes, some exfoliation will occur indeed.
 But, as you rinse the cleanser off, they end up down the drain, too.

 Related: Why I Prefer Chemical Exfoliants